impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

 end
 ```

-This just catches any errors that happen while trying to count the current number of gems, and [alerts the user with a warning message](https://web.archive.org/web/20211021081737/https://apidock.com/ruby/v2_5_5/Kernel/warn){:target="_blank" rel="noopener"}.
+This just catches any errors that happen while trying to count the current number of gems, and [alerts the user with a warning message](https://web.archive.org/web/20211021081737/https://apidock.com/ruby/v2_5_5/Kernel/warn){:target="_blank" rel="noopener" }.

 ### Installing the gems